omundy/learn-computers/topics/data-types.md

 ### XML

-[XML (Extensible Markup Language)](http://www.w3schools.com/xml/xml_whatis.asp) is like other markup languages (HTML for example), but considered extensible because (unlike HTML) you can name the elements anything you like.
+[XML (Extensible Markup Language)](http://www.w3schools.com/xml/xml_whatis.asp) is another common hierarchical format for storing and transporting data.

 XML [shares some features with JSON](https://www.w3schools.com/js/js_json_xml.asp), since it is also a hierarchical data collection.
-However, unlike JSON, XML documents have a higher file size to store and transmit the same data values because they require open *and* closing "tags" for every data value.
+However it has decreased in popularity because, unlike JSON, XML documents need a higher file size to store and transmit the same data values because, like other markup languages (e.g. HTML), they require open *and* closing "tags" for every data value.
+XML is called "extensible" because (unlike HTML) you can name the elements anything you like.

 The [cars dataset represented as XML](datasets/cars.xml) looks like: